 In North Carolina, the legal status of Delta 10 depends on whether it’s considered one of the synthetically derived tetrahydrocannabinols.

-Experts are having difficulty deciding what these newly developed compounds mean to be considered “synthetic.”
+Experts have difficulty deciding what these newly developed compounds mean to be considered “synthetic.”
 They also disagree on whether or not synthetic cannabinoids should even fall into this category since they come from hemp and don’t have psychoactive properties as marijuana does.
 Many questions remain unanswered regarding state and federal law and regulations.

 The North Carolina Department of Agriculture & Consumer Services has discussed the same issue for quite some time now.
 Whether or not THC products come from hemp extracts or marijuana plants determines their legal status in this state (and others).